 - a certificate showing you have previously been infected with covid and had a positive PCR or rapid antigen test result in the previous 180 days only (and valid from the 11th day after your positive test result)

 - children under the age of 12 do not need to provide one of the above, providing they are travelling with a parent/guardian

 - If you don’t have one of the above, you must obtain a PCR or rapid antigen test immediately after arriving in Croatia (at your own expense) and to isolate until you obtain a negative test result – if do not do this, you must isolate for a full 10 days

 You can see full details of the regulations regarding enter Croatia on the Ministry of the Interior website.

 As a non-EU citizen/resident, you will also need to show proof of a paid accommodation booking for Croatia.

-It is also highly recommend that you fill out the form on the Enter Croatia website to help speed up your entry in the country.
+It is also highly recommended that you fill out the form on the Enter Croatia website to help speed up your entry into the country.